Last Updated on May 4, 2021 by Red Nomad OZ

 ‘Left, or right?’ asked Pilchard at the first intersection.
 What could he mean?
 There was really only one way from here to South Australia’s southernmost point.
 Wasn’t there?
 He correctly took my silence for bemusement.

 ‘If we go right, we could make it to Lake Tutchewop and see the Long-billed Dowitcher first,’ he stated.
 Yes, it was official.
 We’d made ‘the change’!
 We were now ‘twitching’!

 So it came to pass, that dressed warmly for the 18ºC of cold, wind and drizzle expected at Carpenters Rocks, I found myself in warm, bright sunshine and a day that would become 28ºC.
 A day in which I’d spend over 12 hours in the car passing old haunts like the lovely Lake Cullulleraine.

 And a day that would have no Crippler sighting (ie ‘happy ending’) to make the drive worthwhile.

-But I didn’t yet know that at mid-afternoon when we reached the now saline – and MUCH bigger than expected – Lake Tutchewop, a magnet for migrating birds.
+But I didn’t yet know that at mid-afternoon when we reached Lake Tutchewop.
+It was now saline – and MUCH bigger than expected – and a magnet for migrating birds.
 Hundreds, or even thousands on its salty shores.
-And a shimmering heat haze distorting the glare into a rippling glow which, even with bins and the scope**, turned the simple art of bird identification into a horrible nightmare.
+And a shimmering heat haze distorting the glare into a rippling glow.
+Even with bins and the scope**, it turned the simple art of bird identification into a horrible nightmare.

 What was that saying about needles and haystacks?